Ammar-Ishfaq/WalletConnect-V2-dapp/README.md

 ## Installation

-To install and use the WalletConnect-V2-dapp:
+To install and use the WalletConnect V2 dapp:

 1. Download the latest APK file from the [releases section](https://github.com/Ammar-Ishfaq/WalletConnect-V2-dapp/tree/main/demo-apk) of this repository.

 2. Install the APK on your Android device by opening the file and following the on-screen instructions.

-3. Open the WalletConnect-V2-dapp on your device.
+3. Open the WalletConnect V2 dapp on your device.

 ## Features